JohnMayes/Prioritize-It/README.md

 # Prioritize It

-A simple little productivity app
+A simple little productivity app.
+[See it running live](https://johnmayes.github.io/Prioritize-It/).

 ## Description